 - Zero gagging as the denture doesn’t go far back in your mouth

-As you can see, there are so many advantages of the metal dentures when compared to the plastic ones and it’s surprising how many dentists still make plastic dentures when there are better alternatives.
-If your considering getting a denture, or would like to upgrade your current denture to a one that performs a lot better, then give us a call and we would be happy to help.
+As you can see, there are many advantages of the metal dentures when compared to the plastic ones and it is surprising how many dentists still make plastic dentures when there are better alternatives.
+If your considering getting a denture or would like to upgrade your current denture to a one that performs a lot better, then give us a call and we would be happy to help.
 Our dedicated clinic is based in Carshalton, Sutton.

 As mentioned previously, Cobalt-Chrome dentures are generally much better than acrylic denture, however there are some disadvantages.
 For the purposes of providing a well-balanced article, here they are:

 - Cost – Cobalt Chrome is a lot more expensive.
 This is because the raw material is more expensive, it takes longer to make and takes a lot more skill by the dentist and technician to make a good set.
 In my opinion there are very few good technicians remaining and it’s an essential part of the process.
 This means you must pay more for quality!